Academy for Academic Excellence

 - Youth Village and Medlock

 Youth Village and Medlock residents attend school daily on their respective campuses.
 A student’s performance in school is part of their program progression.
-An educational representative is present at all treatment team meetings and the teachers provide reports regarding the students’ progress and conduct in school.
+An educational representative is present at all Multidisciplinary meetings to provide reports regarding the students’ progress in school.
 Small class sizes enable students to receive individualized attention.
-High school students have the option to attend credit recovery programs through Odysseyware computer programs.
-The students have access to Career and Technical Education Programs and classes to obtain their GED/HSED.
-There are also Special Education and English Language Learners programs for students. - Letot Center
+There are also Special Education and English Language Learners programs for students.- Vocational offerings: construction and welding

 Emergency shelter residents attend classes on site from 8a.m. to 3p.m.
 Many of the Letot students are returning to school after a long absence from daily classroom instruction.
 Letot teachers tailor instruction to the unique needs of its students.
 The Letot campus offers instruction in the core subjects as well as credit recovery courses.